Kyuki21/Nordblick-Kiel-Wetter-Nachrichten/README.md

 # NORDBLICK – Kiel Weather, Traffic & News

-**NORDBLICK** is a compact information dashboard for **Kiel, Schleswig-Holstein, Germany**.
+**NORDBLICK** is a web-based information dashboard for **Kiel, Schleswig-Holstein, Germany**.

-The website brings important local and general information together in one place — including current weather, forecasts, public transport information, local news, national news, and Euro exchange rates.
+It brings weather, forecasts, public transport, local news, German news, and exchange rates together in one simple and modern interface.

 ## 🌐 Live Website

 **https://www.nordblick-weatherboard.de**

+---

-## 📌 About
+## 📌 About the Project

-NORDBLICK was created as a simple and easy-to-use information screen for Kiel and northern Germany.
+NORDBLICK was created to provide a quick overview of important information for Kiel.

-Instead of checking multiple websites, users can get a quick overview of important information from different sources on a single page.
+Instead of visiting several different websites, users can view multiple types of information from one dashboard.

+The project focuses on keeping the interface **simple, fast, and easy to use**.

+---

 ## ✨ Features

 ### 🌦️ Current Weather

-- Current weather conditions for Kiel
+- Current temperature
 - Feels-like temperature
 - Humidity
 - Wind speed
-- Sunrise and sunset times
 - Chance of rain
+- Sunrise and sunset
-- Daily high temperature
+- Daily high and low temperatures
-- Weather information and updates
+- Current weather conditions

 ### 📅 7-Day Forecast

-The dashboard provides a **7-day weather forecast** for Kiel, including daily weather information.
+The dashboard provides a **7-day weather forecast** for Kiel.

-Users can switch between:
+Weather units can be displayed using:

-- °C / km/h
+- Celsius (°C) / kilometers per hour (km/h)
-- °F / mph
+- Fahrenheit (°F) / miles per hour (mph)

-### 🚌 KVG Live
+### 🚌 Public Transport

 NORDBLICK includes live public transport information for Kiel.

-The dashboard currently provides a live display for:
+The dashboard currently includes information for:

 **Stockholmstraße**

-The live transport display is provided through **Flott-Live**.
+Public transport information is provided through **Flott-Live**.

 ### 📰 Kiel News

-The website displays current news from **Kiel News**, allowing users to quickly see local headlines without leaving the dashboard.
+The dashboard displays current local news from Kiel through an RSS feed.

+This allows users to quickly see recent local headlines without leaving the website.

-### 🇩🇪 Tagesschau
+### 🇩🇪 German News

-NORDBLICK also includes national news from **Tagesschau.de** for a broader overview of current events in Germany.
+NORDBLICK also provides German news through **Tagesschau**.

+This gives users a broader overview of important news in Germany.

 ### 💱 Euro Exchange Rates

-The dashboard provides current exchange-rate information based on the Euro (EUR).
+The dashboard provides current currency exchange information based on the Euro (EUR).

-This makes it possible to quickly check currency rates without opening a separate exchange-rate website.
+This allows users to quickly check exchange rates directly from the dashboard.

+---

 ## 🔌 Data Sources

-NORDBLICK combines information from several external services:
+NORDBLICK uses several external services to provide its information.

 | Information | Source |
 |---|---|